sashacandoit/packable-backend/README.md

 When planning for a trip, travelers often struggle to pack for destinations when they aren't familiar with the location's climate.
 Also most people over-pack for trips, not knowing how many articles of clothing they actually need.
 The goal of packable is to take the guesswork out of the packing experience.
 By pulling for a locations past weather data, a user can enter their trip dates and destination, and see likely weather conditions for when they will be there.
 Further, the app will generate a template packing list based on the number of days the user will be traveling and the climate of their destination.
 The packing list can then be edited and saved to there user profile.

+This Repository holds all of the files and requirements for the Packable backend.

+The repository for the Packable frontend UI can be accessed [here](https://github.com/sashacandoit/capstone-2-frontend.git)

 ------

 #### Packable API